Multi-Sideband RABBIT in Argon: The 3-SB Scheme

-The RABBIT phase ($\phi_{R}$) includes the spectral phase difference of the two harmonics and the weighted average of channel-resolved atomic phases of the transitions.
-Since the three SBs involve the same pair of harmonics, the contribution of the XUV group delay to the oscillation phase is the same in all three SBs.
+The RABBIT phase ($\phi_{R}$) includes the spectral phase difference of the two harmonics and the channel-resolved atomic phases weighted according to their transition amplitudes.
+It is a complex inverse trigonometric function involving many parameters and hence is best determined by fitting the signal to the known analytic form given above.
+Since the three SBs involve the same pair of harmonics, the contribution of the XUV group delay (i.e., the chirp) to the oscillation phase is the same in all three SBs.
 This is a key advantage of the \hbox{3-SB method}, since it removes the influence of the XUV chirp when we compare the phases of the three SBs only within a particular group.